phseiff/phseiff.github.io/README.md

 ---

-# Why I am proud of my Website
+# Why I am proud of my website
-## even though it gets no visitors and I don't have the time to make a lot of content for it.
+even though it gets no visitors and I don't have the time to make a lot of content for it.

 ![The preview image of the repository I have my website's code in](https://raw.githubusercontent.com/phseiff/phseiff.github.io/master/images/repo-preview-card.png)